jumpinjackie/forge-e33-mod/design/BLUE.md

 U
 Enchantment - Aura
 Enchant Creature.
-Whenever enchanted creature deals damage to an opponent, choose one:
+Whenever enchanted creature deals damage to an opponent, choose one —
- - Draw a card
+• Draw a card
- - Create a Lumina token (It's an artifact with "{T}, Sacrifice this token: Scry 1.")
+• Create a Lumina token
+• Create a Chroma token
 ---
 Do you heal from the top or the bottom?
 Or do you have to bring the halves together?
 Hey, can you control the process?
 ```